italia/eudi-wallet-it-docs/docs/en/wallet-instance-attestation.rst

 Format of the Wallet Instance Attestation Request
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-In order to obtain a Wallet Instance Attestation from the wallet
+To obtain a Wallet Instance Attestation from the wallet
 provider (backend) it is necessary to send a Wallet Instance Attestation
 Request from the wallet instance containing the associated public key
 and a nonce previously requested to avoid reply attacks.